 Time is allowed for homework after snack.
 This does not mean that all homework will be completed.
-Parents are asked to sign a homework agreement clarifying their expectations concerning homework for their child.
-Be certain to check your child's assignments.
-The Program is located in the main preschool room, the cafeteria (Quinn Hall), the STEM Lab, the library, the gym, and outdoor play areas.
+Parents are asked to inform the BSSEDP in writing their expectations concerning homework for their child.
+Please be sure to check your child's assignments.
+The Program is located in the main preschool room, the cafeteria (Quinn Hall), the gym, and outdoor play areas.